 If the served spouse defaults, which means they do not respond within the specified time frame, the court may proceed to grant a default judgment in favor of the filing spouse.
 This can lead to the divorce being finalized without the other party’s signature or direct involvement.

-However, it’s important to note that obtaining a divorce without the other party’s cooperation can be a complex process.
+However, it’s important to note that obtaining a divorce without the other party’s cooperation can be a challenging process.
 The court must be satisfied that the other party was properly served and had enough time and opportunity to respond.

 Furthermore, all marital issues such as property division, child custody, and spousal support must be adequately addressed.
 These issues can be particularly complicated to resolve without the input or agreement of the other party, which is why it’s highly recommended to engage the services of an experienced family law attorney.